hwayne/learntla/content/temporal-logic/operators/_index.md

 ![](livelock.png)

 Each philosopher can put their fork down and immediately pick it back up again, which prevents anybody else from having two forks.
 This is a _livelock_.
-How could rewrite the algorithm to prevent livelocks?
+How could we write the algorithm to prevent livelocks?
 Does your solution scale to three or more philosophers?